 From complex electronic health record systems to mobile health applications, technological innovation and adoption have proved especially challenging – even downright polarizing – for the health care industry.
 But this is all changing due to requirements set forth in the federal Health Information Technology (HITECH) Act and the Affordable Care Act.
-There is also increased pressure to lower the rising cost of health care while improving quality.
+Finding tools for health administrators which lower the cost of health care while improving quality is the challenge.

 1. Electronic Health Records

 Electronic health records (EHR) represent an ongoing effort to streamline care by digitizing patient data.
 An EHR is a digital version of a patient’s medical record that can be updated in real-time by authorized health professionals.
 It provides a broad view of a patient’s medical history by allowing medical diagnoses, conditions, treatment plans, and test results to be accessed quickly and securely using Web-enabled devices.

 In addition to providing instantaneous access to health information, one of the chief benefits of an EHR is that it improves care coordination by allowing patient information to be shared by multiple health care providers and organizations, including specialists, hospitals, pharmacies, emergency facilities, and imaging centers.

 The U.S. Department of Health and Human Services (HSS) reports that EHRs improve health care administration by increasing efficiencies and reducing costs.
 The main source of savings is the automation of time-consuming processes associated with traditional paper-based medical records.
 Chart transcription, filing, and storage are all simplified when information is captured digitally at the point of origin and stored via a cloud-based system.
 There is also evidence that EHRs reduce medical errors and improve the overall quality of patient care.

 EHR adoption is becoming more widespread, but the systems are far from perfect: recent studies have shown pushback among doctors themselves who feel that the technology requires more clerical work, which cuts into their time with patients.